fenwick67/bumbler/README.md

 1. `npm install -g bumbler`
 2. Create a new folder for your project
 3. `cd` into your new site folder
-4. Run `bumbler init` inside it and answer the questions
+4. Run `bumbler init` inside it and follow the directions
-5. Run `bumbler hash` to set your password
-  - **DO NOT** re-use a password for this.
+  - **DO NOT** re-use a password for the admin interface.
 Seriously.
 This software is pre-alpha and there are probably security holes.
-6. Set the hash as the environment variable `BUMBLERHASH`, or (less ideally) save the hash as `.bumblerhash` in your site folder
-7. Run `bumbler` and then visit the URL to create posts.

 # Publishing